-I spent a couple of months doing a residency in Rio at the Museum of Tomorrow.
+I spent some months doing a residency in Rio at the Museum of Tomorrow.
 I carried out different experiments in the space of music and artificial intelligence.
-I also held a couple of 1 day workshops around artificial intelligence techniques and their intersection with art for artists and technologists of Rio.
+I also held a few workshops around artificial intelligence techniques and their intersection with art for artists and technologists of Rio.

 Working in a museum in Rio, i focused on creating Samba music using AI.
 Within Samba, there are lots of variations, and i ended up focusing on creating Samba Marchinha music- a type of music popular in the Brazil Carnival.

 Before getting into details- here’s a couple of clips of Samba Marchinhas created using AI:

 I worked with a drummer- Carlos, who created various drum tracks with different variations of Marchinhas which i then used to train an RNN on following the scheme of accounting for different instruments within the drum track.

 I am always interested in thinking of how AI can be a creative partner to explore new ideas, and a tool i worked on with this in mind was the Humm-RNN.
 You humm a melody you have in mind to a computer and the computer continues the melody, responding to your input.